nmslib/hnswlib/README.md

 2) Works well for both low and high dimensional datasets.
 3) It belongs to unrestricted memory ANN that allow the vectors to be stored in memory.
 No bound on RAM allows the best performance in terms of speed and resulting accuracy.
 4) Interfaces and bindings for C++, Python.
 External bindings for [R](https://github.com/jlmelville/rcpphnsw) and [Java](https://github.com/stepstone-tech/hnswlib-jna) contributed by community.
-5) Other external implementation of the algorithm available in diverse languages like .Net, Go, Java, Python etc. Refer [other implementations](#other-implementations)
+5) Other external implementation of the algorithm available in diverse languages like .Net, Go, Java, Python, Rust, Julia etc. Refer this [section](#other-implementations) for more details.
 6) Significantly less memory footprint and faster build time compared to current NMSLIB's implementation.